 The Linnaeus Museum is in what was once Carl Linnaeus’ home, beautifully located in the Linnaeus Garden in Uppsala.
 Objects and portraits tell of Linnaeus’ life and times, both in private and as a scientist.

 Opening hours in Summer

-The museum and garden open on 1st of May and closes at 30th of September.
-Opening hours are
+The museum and garden open on May 1st and closes at September 30th.

-Guided tours of museum and garden in English Tues–Sun at 14.30.
+Guided tours of museum and garden in English: Tues–Sun at 11:30 and 14.30.
 In the museum you can also use our audioguide in English.

 Closed Midsummer’s Eve.